 - The Seafood Nutrition Partnership has lots of easy recipes that even the “non-fish-lover” may like!
 Try more fish – it’s good for you!

-If you really don’t think it’s realistic for you to consume fish twice a week, then consider an omega-3 fatty acid that provides 500 milligrams of EPA+DHA.
+The jury is still out on fish oil supplements, but if you really don’t think it’s realistic for you to consume fish twice a week, then consider an omega-3 fatty acid that provides 500 milligrams of EPA+DHA.

 - Look for a supplement that contains both EPA and DHA.

 - Check the nutrition facts for the amount of EPA and DHA.
 The front of the label may say “1000mg of fish oil” but it’s the amount of EPA-DHA that you want to know about.
 You are looking to supplement 250-500mg EPA-DHA per day (check with your health professional, and consider the EPA and DHA you are also getting from food in your diet).

 - Check the expiration date, as fish oil supplements can go rancid.